 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-Max, formerly HBO Max, is cracking down on password sharing, joining the growing list of streaming services enforcing stricter access to their respective platforms.
-The Max password-sharing ban began in April 2025 and will be rolled out in phases over the next few months, aiming to limit the number of locations and devices that can access a single account.
-Long-time subscribers, however, are fighting back against the ban using proven hacks.
+HBO Max is cracking down on password sharing, joining the growing list of streaming services enforcing stricter access on their respective platforms.
+The HBO Max password-sharing ban began in April 2025 and will be rolled out in phases over the next few months, aiming to limit the number of locations and devices that can access a single account.

-Max’s ban works by logging your IP addresses.
-Software like virtual private networks (VPNs) can help you change your IP address and bypass the password bans.
-You can access your Max account from anywhere with a masked IP address.
+HBO Max’s ban works by logging your home IP address.
+It blocks anyone streaming from an IP address other than the household one.
+But software like VPNs can help you change your IP address and bypass the password bans.

 If this sounds complicated, we promise it isn’t.
-Below, we outline the different ways to use a VPN to access your Max account with step-by-step instructions.
-Keep reading for all the ways to circumvent the ban.
+Below, we outline the different ways to use a VPN to circumvent HBO Max's password-sharing ban with step-by-step instructions.

-How to access your Max account using a VPN
+How to access your HBO Max account using a VPN

-How many people can use your Max password?
+How many people can use your HBO Max password?

 FAQs